Hridaypur railway station

-Hridaypur railway station is a Kolkata Suburban Railway station in Hridaypur.
+Hridaypur is a Kolkata Suburban Railway station in Hridaypur.
 It serves the Barasat's areas of Dakbunglow, Rathtala, Purbachal, Shishirkunja, Udayrajpur and Chandigarh in the North 24 Parganas district, West Bengal, India.
 It is under the jurisdiction of Eastern Railway.

 History

 In 1862, the main line of the Eastern Bengal Railway from Sealdah to Ranaghat was opened and also extended to Kushtia, now in Bangladesh.
 In 1882–84 the Bengal Central Railway Company constructed two lines: one from Dum Dum to Khulna, now in Bangladesh, via Bangaon and the other linking Ranaghat and Bangaon.
 The Hridaypur railway station lies in the Dum Dum–Bangaon section and was opened in 1906.

 Hridaypur Station has an interesting history.
 Initially it was just one platform (1) only.
 Then the second one (2) was built, followed by two passengers shades on both sides.
 There were however no connecting over-bridge across these two platforms.
 It took few years for that to come up.

 In early days, the station had a small adjoining "bazaar" next to the Platform 1.
 With time, this has now turned into a dense market where one may find everything from fish to fry pan!